MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-windows.md

 ## Log collector performance

-The Log collector can successfully handle log capacity of up to 50 GB per hour.
+The log collector can successfully handle log capacity of up to 50 GB per hour.
 The main bottlenecks in the log collection process are:

 * Network bandwidth - Your network bandwidth determines the log upload speed.